1. What is tamoxifen?

 Men can have similar side effects as women, such as hot flushes and headaches.

-A number of small studies have also noted other side effects, such as decreased sex drive, though this usually recovers after tamoxifen treatment has ended.
+A number of small studies have noted other side effects, such as decreased sex drive, though this usually recovers after tamoxifen treatment has ended.

-6. Other important information
+7. Other important information

 Blood clots

-Taking tamoxifen increases the risk of blood clots such as deep vein thrombosis (DVT).
+People with breast cancer have a higher risk of blood clots.
+Taking tamoxifen also increases the risk of blood clots such as a DVT (deep vein thrombosis).

 Blood clot symptoms